-In December 2019, the Austin office of Texas-based Joeris General Contractors began a remodel project on a 90,000-square-foot elementary school, and they decided to try OpenSpace to improve the quality and completeness of their photo documentation.
+In December 2019, the Austin office of Texas-based Joeris General Contractors began a remodel project on a 90,000-square-foot elementary school, and the company decided to try OpenSpace to improve the quality and completeness of its photo documentation.

 “As long as you can understand a floor plan, you can use the software,” said Project Manager Tony Moreno.

-COVID lockdowns began a few weeks into the project, and Joeris started relying on OpenSpace for remote project management.
-Before the pandemic, owner representatives had visited the site two to three times a week, and architects and engineers had come weekly or bi-weekly.
+COVID-19 lockdowns began a few weeks into the project, and Joeris started relying on OpenSpace for remote project management.
+Before the pandemic hit, owner representatives had visited the site two to three times a week, and architects and engineers had come weekly or biweekly.
 By enabling virtual walkthroughs that reflected up-to-date site conditions, OpenSpace allowed critical collaboration between stakeholders to continue.

 For example, there was a debate over where to place a hatch and ladder to give access to the school’s roof.
 The original plan called for them to be installed in a closet, but an OpenSpace capture alongside the BIM model showed that previously unnoticed pipes above the ceiling would be an obstruction.
 From there, Joeris was able to get all parties to agree to find a different location.

 “OpenSpace allows us to have real-time coordination with our project teams when they’re remote,” said Senior Project Manager JB Peel.
 “If we walk on a Tuesday and have an RFI meeting on a Wednesday, we can pull up that walk and the model and clarify and coordinate issues in real-time instead of waiting for a future date to meet in person.”